neXyon/audaspace/bindings/doc/index.rst

 .. automodule:: aud

 This documentation is valid for both the Python and C bindings of audaspace.
-If you are looking for installation instrudctions check the `C++ API documentation <../index.html>`_.
+If you are looking for installation instructions check the `C++ API documentation <../index.html>`_.
 As C is not an object oriented language everything is accessible via functions where the first paramter is always the object.
 For methods these are named as ``AUD_ClassName_method()`` and properties are accessed via ``AUD_ClassName_property_get/set()``.
 Python users simply ``import aud`` to access the library.

 .. toctree::
    :maxdepth: 2